Tilli’s Second Chance – Chapter 1

 “I’m just worried about the pressure.
 Everyone expects me to rock this thing, and I don’t want to let them down.”

-Suri reaches across the table to squeeze my hand.
+Suri reaches across the table to pat my hand.
 “We’re rooting for you, no matter what happens.
 You’re gonna be great.”
 She clears her throat as a server delivers a few appetizers.

 Mmmm.
 Crispy tempura, lightly battered and fried vegetables and seafood, served with a dipping sauce.
-The vibrant colors of pickled vegetables contrast with the creamy tones of steamed edamame, bowls of rice, and gyoza.
+The vibrant colors of pickled vegetables.
+The creamy tones of steamed edamame, bowls of rice, and gyoza.
+All of it bound to be delicious.

 We each grab chopsticks from the cup on the table and dig in.

-“If you want, we can always talk about the competition I did to get into the I.A.,” Suri says with a smile.
-But Ean and Myra groan.
+“If you want, we can always talk about the competition I did to get into the I.A.,” Suri says, but Ean and Myra groan.

 “No,” Myra protests, lifting her arms to make a giant X. “I refuse to listen to that story again.”

 “Just as I thought.
-But,” Suri begins, a knowing smile on her face, “remember when I had to give that big presentation to everyone at Quality Control last year?
+But, remember when I had to give that big presentation to everyone at Quality Control last year?
 I was a wreck.”

 Suri was promoted last year at work, and she’s been busy ever since.
 The Interstellar Agency has built a lot of space ships in our quest to find another planet to colonize.
 In three more generations, we’ll run out of room here on our watery world with only one continent.

 “Didn’t you trip over your own feet and almost fall off the stage?”
-Ean asks with a chuckle.
+Ean asks.

 “Hey!”
 Suri feigns indignation.
 “I caught myself just in time, thank you very much.
 The point is,” she continues, turning back to me, “I got through it by staying focused and trusting myself.
 I knew my stuff, and even though I was nervous, I kept going.
 I looked out into the audience and I saw my friends there to show support.
 Everything was fine.”